Code-Institute-Submissions/xttrust-explore-romania-/README.md

 ### Navigation Bar

 The navigation bar is fully responsive.
-Since the navbar is static it provides to user a way to navigate the website very easy, making it a user-friendly
+Since the navbar is fixed to the top it provides to user a way to navigate the website very easy, making it a user-friendly

 + Desktop (>=992px)
 \